embj-org/ej/guides/src/02-BuilderSDK.md

 ssh ${PI_USERNAME}@${PI_ADDRESS} "killall infinite-loop"
 ```

-This poses a real problem when to deploy this to a production environment as we'd like to
+This poses a real problem when deploying this to a production environment as we'd like to
-make sure if one job fails, we want to be able to simply consider this job as a failure and run a new job later without having to manually connect to our target board to clean up job leftovers.
+make sure that if one job fails, we want to be able to simply consider this job as a failure and run a new job later without having to manually connect to our target board to clean up failed job leftovers.

 EJ solves this problem by providing an SDK - called `EJ Builder SDK` - that handles communicating with EJB through an exposed Unix Socket.
-The Builder SDK abstracts all of this for you with some pretty simple boilerplate code.
+The Builder SDK abstracts all of this for us with some pretty simple boilerplate code.
 Let's create a script to see what it looks like.

 ## Step 1: Setup an application with the EJB SDK